-- Treatment Options – A lot of times, people that aren’t patients yet already want to know what potential options there are to treat the possible conditions they have.
+A lot of times, people that aren’t patients yet already want to know what potential options there are to treat the possible conditions they have.
 They’re asking, “What treatments are available to me?”
-By going in depth here, you’re showing that you are an expert who is going to do whatever is in your power to bring them a solution.
+By going in-depth here, you’re showing that you are an expert who is going to do whatever is in your power to bring them a solution.
 This will make people want to choose you to be the one that offers those treatments.

-- A Personal Connection – With whom will I meet?
+With whom will I meet?
 A doctor?
 A physician’s assistant?
 People need to feel connected and prepared.
 Any reason to seek medical care is an important one.
-They want doctors who they feel comfortable with to treat them.
-Establish this up front on your medical website, and you’re taking early strides towards converting them into one of your patients.
+They want doctors with who they feel comfortable with to treat them.
+Establish this upfront on your medical website, and you’re taking early strides toward converting them into one of your patients.

-- Contact Options – Patients want more than one way to connect.
+Patients want more than one way to connect.
 Don’t trap them by limiting the means they can get in touch with you.
 The easier they can get ahold of you, the more likely they’ll want you to treat them.
 Provide phone, email, chat, social networks other means on your site and make it easy to find.
-The most advanced practices are outsourcing patient intake duties to a patient contact center like Runner.
+The most advanced practice is outsourcing patient intake duties to a patient contact center like Runner.

-- A first step to take – Patients want to feel better as soon as possible, so we shouldn’t leave them hanging.
+Patients want to feel better as soon as possible, so we shouldn’t leave them hanging.
 Give them an easy-access avenue to care right there on your site.
-Provide them with a call-to-action like a free MRI review, office visit or phone consultation with one of your experts.
+Provide them with a call-to-action like a free MRI review, office visit, or phone consultation with one of your experts.
 This will get people to you more efficiently.

-- Location Info – Offer up your location, as well as some detail on how to find you.
+Offer up your location and some detail on how to find you.
 This is an opportunity to give them as much information as possible.
 Are you close by?
 What areas are you in close proximity to?
-Is your office in a big building on an upper floor?
+Is your office in a big building on the upper floor?
 Why should I travel to your office?
 Do offer hotel or auto accommodations to out-of-town patients?
 A small paragraph answering these questions will show patients that you want to be as convenient as possible.